manojlds/sketch-ui/README.md

 sketch-ui
 =========

-A skin over Twitter Bootstrap for UX Designers
+A skin over Twitter Bootstrap for Mockup Designing